vectara/vectara-docs/www/docs/quickstart.md

 you'll upload this [employee handbook](/img/vectara_employee_handbook.pdf) and begin exploring our company's unique pet policy.
 Have you ever wondered if you can bring a velociraptor to work?
 Why certain birds are allowed for the most random reason?
-We have part of a unique employee handbook ready for you to upload into a <Config v="names.product"/> index, and we'll guide you through the ingestion and question answering process step by step.
+We have part of a unique employee handbook ready for you to upload into a <Config v="names.product"/> corpus, and we'll guide you through the ingestion and question answering process step by step.

-## Create a Vectara Account
+## Create a Vectara account

 To get started with <Config v="names.product"/>, register an account with us.
 1. Go to https://console.vectara.com/signup or click **Get Started Free**